Camille Bohannon

-Camille Bohannon is a broadcaster who spent four decades in radio, including working as an anchor/reporter for the U.S. national news networks of NBC, Mutual, United Press International and AP Broadcast.
+Camille Bohannon is an American broadcaster who spent four decades in radio, including working as an anchor/reporter for the U.S. national news networks of NBC, Mutual, United Press International and AP Broadcast.
 After retiring in 2008, she continued to work part-time as a voice-over and narrator announcer.
 She has also served as a member of the Broadcast Committee of the U.S. National Press Club.

 Early life

 Born Mary Camille Skora, Bohannon was the only child of Lillian Marie and George W. Skora.
 As the daughter of a State Department foreign service employee, she lived in eight countries and learned to speak four languages.
 She graduated cum laude in 1968 from Highlands University in Las Vegas, New Mexico, where she was named "Woman of the Year".
 In 2008 the university recognized her as a "distinguished alumna".